code4it-dev/c4it-hugo/content/article/2022/088-deploy-api-on-azure-with-github-action/index.md

 ---
 title: How to deploy .NET APIs on Azure using GitHub actions
 date: 2022-11-08
+url: /blog/deploy-api-on-azure-with-github-action
+draft: false
+categories:
+  - Blog
 tags:
   - dotnet
   - Azure
   - GitHub
 toc: true
-url: /blog/deploy-api-on-azure-with-github-action
-categories:
-  - Blog
 summary: Building APIs with .NET is easy.
 Deploying them on Azure is easy too, with GitHub Actions!
+images:
+  - /blog/deploy-api-on-azure-with-github-action/featuredImage.png
 ---

 With **Continuous Delivery (CD)**, you can deploy your code in a fast-paced and stable way.